ZAHON/simplyui-old/packages/simplyui-react/src/components/burger/README.md

 ## Transition duration

-Use the `transitionDuration` property to change transition duration of the Burger icon bars.
-The default value is `300`.
+Use the `transitionDuration` property to change the transition duration of burger icon.
+The The default value is `300`.

 ```jsx
 import { useState } from 'react';